Caring for Goats: 15 Things I Wish I Knew Before Getting Goats (updated)

 Albon (Sulfadimethoxazine) • C&D Anti Toxin • CD/T Vaccine • De-Wormer • Corrid Powder • Vitamin B and C • Electrolytes • LA200

-Bonus Point: Mineral
+Bonus Point: Baking Soda

 I hope you have found this information useful!
 This is a basic list of general information that I think every new goat owner will appreciate having on hand.
 Goats are absolutely wonderful pets, in fact, they are my favorite pet!
 I consider my time with them therapeutic, and I think you will love adding them to your family.
 For a list of goat care resources, click here!